laravel/stream/packages/react/README.md

 }
 ```

-You can also clear the message manually at any time using the returned `clearMessage` method:
+The `clearMessage` function may be used to clear the message content that has been received so far:

 ```tsx
 import { useStream } from "@laravel/stream-react";